tedneward/Azgaarnoth/GameNotes.md

 ### Rogue
 The [Soulknife Roguish Archetype](/Supplements/UA-PsychicSoulPsionics.pdf) usually manifest on their own, with no master needed, but rumors persist of a Rogues' Guild of assassins that seek to bring all of the Soulknives in the world under their control (or at least within their influence).

+The [Swashbuckler Roguish Archetype](/Supplements/UA_Waterborne_v3.pdf) is quite common in many of the cities in Azgaarnoth, and in fact many of the larger cities sport [Dueling Colleges](/Organizations/DuelingColleges.md) for both sport, decisions of honor, or even simply exercise.

+### Sorcerer
+[Storm sorcerers](/Supplements/UA_Waterborne_v3.pdf) are extremely common among the *al'maera* of the [Al'Uma](/Cultures/AlUma.md).

+[Firespeakers](/Supplements/Class/FireSpeakers.md) are rare among most races, but appear more commonly among the dwarvish genetic tree (dwarves and their subraces, and gnomes and their subraces; halflings do not seem to manifest it often).

 ### Warlock